Washington, D.C.’s Capital One Arena is planning to go fully digital, dropping the use of paper tickets starting from January.

 In order to access tickets, event-goers would have to download the Ticketmaster app on their smartphone or go to Ticketmaster.com on a smart device.

 “Things like entry information, in-venue updates, upgrade offers, and any event changes can be communicated directly to the fan attending the show.
-In addition to providing a more engaging experience for fans, venues can increase security and decrease fraud by better understanding both who bought the ticket and who is in the seat at an event,” according to Ticketmaster, which says the system is currently being used in 33 venues across North America.
+In addition to providing a more engaging experience for fans, venues can increase security and decrease fraud by better understanding both who bought the ticket and who is in the seat at an event,” according to Ticketmaster, which says the system is currently being used in over 700 venues across North America.

 A “rotating bar code” placed on the digital tickets changes multiple times, disabling their printouts or screenshot versions.